Project Update: March 2019 by Judy Junghans, RHN Advisor

+Planting for South Patch has been approved by DPW.
+The new owner is very supportive of this project.
+He is speaking with his architect about tree placement.
+We are waiting on permit approval for exit doors before planting.
 Won’t it be wonderful when the barren sidewalk area at the southeast corner of Larkin and Broadway is planted?
-This will continue the greening project and, we hope, discourage graffiti!
+This will complete the greening project and, we hope, discourage graffiti.
+The building has since been painted grey, however, it still attracts graffiti.

 This area (South Patch) is a 4’x70′ length of sidewalk next to the building on Larkin which attracts graffiti.
 The Dept of Public Works (DPW) owns this land.
 Their estimate to remove the concrete and old soil and replace it with new topsoil, install irrigation, and landscape the area is $15,620.